 Long-lived assets, net:

-United States \$ 65.8 \$ 49.8 \$ 43.9
+United States \$ 86.3 \$ 65.8 \$ 49.8

-United Kingdom 8.6 9.3 9.2
+United Kingdom 5.3 8.6 9.3

-Other foreign countries 4.3 6.3 6.6
+Other foreign countries 9.4 4.3 6.3

-Total long-lived assets, net \$ 78.7 \$ 65.4 \$ 59.7
+Total long-lived assets, net \$ 101.0 \$ 78.7 \$ 65.4

-CGD Services and CGD Systems segment sales include \$670.0 million, \$651.5 million and \$691.8 million in 2015, 2014 and 2013, respectively, of sales to U.S. government agencies.
-CTS segment sales include \$183.2 million, \$213.2 million and \$193.4 million in 2015, 2014 and 2013, respectively, of sales under various contracts with our customer, Transport for London (TfL).
+CGD Services and CGD Systems segment sales include \$657.9 million, \$670.0 million and \$651.1 million in 2016, 2015 and 2014, respectively, of sales to U.S. government agencies.
+CTS segment sales include \$156.3 million, \$183.2 million and \$213.2 million in 2016, 2015 and 2014, respectively, of sales under various contracts with our customer, Transport for London (TfL).
 No other customer accounts for 10% or more of our revenues for any periods presented.

-Changes in estimates on contracts for which revenue is recognized using the cost-to-cost percentage-of-completion method decreased operating income by approximately \$14.5 million in 2015, increased operating income by approximately \$1.3 million in 2014 and decreased operating income by approximately \$1.7 million in 2013.
-These adjustments decreased net income by approximately \$8.0 million (\$0.30 per share) in 2015, increased net income by approximately \$3.5 million (\$0.13 per share) in 2014 and decreased net income by approximately \$0.3 million (\$0.01 per share) in 2013.
+Changes in estimates on contracts for which revenue is recognized using the cost-to-cost percentage-of-completion method decreased operating income by approximately \$2.8 million in 2016, decreased operating income by approximately \$14.5 million in 2015 and increased operating income by approximately \$1.3 million in 2014.
+These adjustments decreased net income by approximately \$1.6 million (\$0.06 per share) in 2016, decreased net income by approximately \$8.0 million (\$0.30 per share) in 2015 and increased net income by approximately \$3.5 million (\$0.13 per share) in 2014.

 Certain of our transportation systems service contracts contain service level or system usage incentives, for which we recognize revenues when the incentive award is fixed or determinable.
 These contract incentives are generally based upon monthly service levels or monthly performance and become fixed or determinable on a monthly basis.
-However, one of our transportation systems service contracts contains annual system usage incentives which are based upon system usage compared to annual baseline amounts.
-For this contract the annual system usage incentives are not considered fixed or determinable until the end of the contract year for which the incentives are measured, which falls within the second quarter of our fiscal year.
-During the second quarter of fiscal years ended September 30, 2015, 2014, and 2013, we recognized sales of \$9.3 million, \$12.2 million, and \$13.2 million, respectively related to annual system usage incentives on this transportation systems contract.
+However, one of our legacy transportation systems service contracts that terminated in late fiscal 2015 contained annual system usage incentive which were based upon system usage compared to annual baseline amounts.
+For this contract the annual system usage incentives were not considered fixed or determinable until the end of the contract year for which the incentives are measured, which fell within the second quarter of our fiscal year.
+During the second quarter of fiscal years ended September 30, 2015 and 2014, we recognized sales of \$9.3 million and \$12.2 million, respectively related to annual system usage incentives on this transportation systems contract.
 In August 2015 we completed this contract and recognized an additional \$3.1 million related to the final amount of system usage incentives.
 The recognition of these system usage incentives resulted in additional operating income of the same amounts in these respective periods.
 Upon completion of this contract we entered into a new service contract with this customer that is structured differently than the contract that completed in August 2015; the new contract does not have any significant system usage incentives.